Formatting your tutorial

 anchors.centerIn: parent

-Since /docs/getting-started/kirigami/introduction-getting_started/ is a bundle, in the file /content/docs/getting-started/kirigami/introduction-getting_started/index.md you can also write as below and achieve the same result:
+Since /content/docs/getting-started/kirigami/introduction-getting_started/ is a bundle, to show the file /content/docs/getting-started/kirigami/introduction-getting_started/index.md you can also write as below and achieve the same result:

 Commonly used highlighting options are: